top of page

 ✯ 7th Dan Certified KUKKIWON Black Belt

-✯ 20 years of experience KUKKIWON Certified Coach, Instructor & Referee
+✯ 30 years of experience of Taekwondo and KUKKIWON Certified Coach, Instructor

 ➤ Hyo Sung high school, Sparring Team

-➤ Bachelor of Arts Degree in Taekwondo from Woo Suk University
+➤ Bachelor of Arts in Taekwondo, Woo Suk University

-➤ Graduate School from Korea National Sport University, Personal Development Health and Physical Education
+➤ Graduate School, Korea National Sport University Major in Physical Education

 ✿ Woo Suk University Taekwondo Demonstration, Team Leader